leo-pony/model-runner/cmd/cli/docs/reference/model_package.md

 # docker model package

 <!---MARKER_GEN_START-->
 Package a GGUF file into a Docker model OCI artifact, with optional licenses.
-The package is sent to the model-runner, unless --push is specified
+The package is sent to the model-runner, unless --push is specified.
+When packaging a sharded model --gguf should point to the first shard.
+All shard files should be siblings and should include the index in the file name (e.g. model-00001-of-00015.gguf).

 ### Options